 What should I know before I attend this course?

 - Have a basic understanding of behaviour science and basic experience of applying this in practice with animals.

-- If you would like to gain this knowledge or experience before attending this course, Chirag offers workshops with theory and practical.
-Contact us to find out more information: email@example.com
+- If you would like to gain this knowledge or experience before attending this course, Chirag offers other workshops that cover this theory and practical.
+You can contact us to find out more.

 What is required of me prior to the course?

 - There are some required pre-attendance study requirements.
-We will send you a reading list and ask you read the following (click on each title for link to the resource):
+You are asked to read the following (click on each title for a link to the resource):

 1. Bringing Out the Best in People by Aubrey Daniels or you can download an audible version.

 2. In Defence of Dogs by John Bradshaw

 Will I be able to start teaching puppy classes after attending this course?

 - We have students who have started running classes for the first time after attending this course, students who have rewritten their whole puppy training course and others who make small changes to their existing puppy education programs.